WHAT IS POLICE BRUTALITY?

 - Fong Lee, 18, was shot 8 times in the back by Minneapolis police officer Jason Andersen as he ran away after Andersen rammed Fong’s bike with his squad car.
 Police claim he was armed and a gang member but witnesses and his family dispute this and a video on the scene showed that his hands were empty.
 The gun found on the scene had been in police custody up until the incident and although Fong’s hands were bloody and damaged, none of his DNA was on the gun.
 Also on the scene was a state trooper who felt no need to draw his weapon.

-As police target particular communities, brutality becomes a weapon for the repression of people of color, immigrants, the poor, youth and others.
+As police target particular communities, brutality becomes a weapon for the repression of people of color, immigrants, homeless people, youth, activists and others.
 The impact on our communities is to create a climate of fear and powerlessness while abusive police act with impunity.

 As each new police brutality incident occurs in our area, many people respond in powerful ways to demand justice for the victim.
 But we have learned that handling each case separately is not an effective way to deal with police brutality.
 Reinventing the wheel with each new case almost assures there will be more cases.

 This organization was created to deal with police brutality on an ongoing basis.
 We work on the day-to-day abuses as well as taking on the more extreme cases.
 We work to combat police brutality from many angles, including political and legislative action, education, research, and providing advocacy for victims and their families.

 Our overriding goal is to create a climate of resistance to abuse of authority by police organizations and to empower local people with a structure that can take on police brutality and actually bring it to an end.

 In a society governed by laws and not individuals, no one should be above the law.
 This includes the police.